Taiwrash/g4-workshop/docs/index.md

 ### Our Goal!
 > We plan to take the participants of this workshop from no knowledge or average knowledge of Git and GitHub to intermediate level and be able to contributes to open **source**, enterprises and personal projects.

-This is also a simplified form of the [documentations]() to be taking in max seven (7) days by taking a single module in a day or even in lesser days
+This is also a simplified form of the [documentations]() to be taking in max of seven (7) days by taking a single module in a day.

 ### Navigation guides